ABD: Default Exception Abduction in Finite First Order Worlds: Dataset Generation Details

-\item \textbf{Test on current worlds.} Evaluate every surviving competitor on the current training-world set.
-A competitor is \emph{beaten} if it is invalid in $\ge 1$ world or its cost exceeds the gold cost by at least a margin~$m$ (typically $m{=}2$).
+\item \textbf{Test on current worlds.} Evaluate every surviving competitor on the current prompt-world set.
+A competitor is \emph{beaten} if it is invalid in $\ge 1$ world or its cost exceeds the reference cost by at least a margin~$m$ (typically $m{=}2$).

 \item \textbf{Add adversarial world.} If survivors remain and the world budget is not exhausted, sample a new world that invalidates $\ge 1$ surviving competitor.
 Go to step~2.

 \item \textbf{Terminate.} Accept the instance when all competitors are beaten.
 Reject if the world budget (typically 12--15) is exhausted with survivors remaining. \end{enumerate}